Migrate on-premises virtual machines with StratoZone and Migrate for Compute Engine

 In the planning phase, you prioritize the workloads (applications and assets) for an efficient migration to the cloud.

-Integrations between GCP, StratoZone, and Migrate for Compute Engine enable you to export your plans to Migrate for Compute Engine.
+Integrations between Google Cloud, StratoZone, and Migrate for Compute Engine enable you to export your plans to Migrate for Compute Engine.

-Migrate for Compute Engine then handles migrating your VMs to GCP.
+Migrate for Compute Engine then handles migrating your VMs to Google Cloud.

 Before you begin

 Go to the StratoZone website and follow the instructions on that page to sign up and register.

 Create an assessment

 After you have registered, sign in to the StratoZone portal.

 - At the bottom of the Getting Started section on the StratoZone portal page, click Create New Assessment.

 - Select your Assessment Type and fill out the rest of the form.
 Note the Activation Code provided to you.